Expander Decomposition with Fewer Inter-Cluster Edges Using a Spectral Cut Player: Introduction

-\textbf{$(\phi,\epsilon)$-Expander decomposition} of a graph $G$ is a partition of the vertices of $G$ into clusters $V_1,\ldots,V_k$ with expansion $\Phi(G[V_i]) \ge \phi$ such that there are at most $\epsilon \phi m$ inter-cluster edges, where $\phi,\epsilon\ge 0$.
-We consider the problem of computing $(\phi,\epsilon)$-Expander decomposition for a given graph and $\phi$.
-It is enough to solve the problem for connected graphs, as expander decomposition for a general graph can be obtained by decomposing each connected component.
-Note that it is trivial if $\phi\cdot\epsilon\ge 1$, because we can take each cluster to be a single vertex (we get that there are $m$ inter-cluster edges).
-It is known that a $(\phi,\epsilon )$-expander decomposition, with $\epsilon = \Theta(\log n)$, always exists and that $\epsilon = \Theta(\log n)$ is optimal~\cite{saranurak2019expander,alev2017graph}.
+Equipped with this background we now get back to expander decomposition, and focus on the $\tilde{O}(m/\phi)$ time algorithm by Saranurak and Wang~\cite{saranurak2019expander} (abbreviated as SW).
+Their algorithm is randomized, follows the recursive scheme described above, and computes a $(\phi, \phi\log^3 n)$-expander decomposition in $O\left(\frac{m \log^4 n}{\phi}\right)$ time.
+Its number of inter-cluster edges is off by a factor of $O\left(\log^2 n\right)$ from optimal and off by a factor of $O\left(\log^{\frac{3}{2}} n\right)$ from the aforementioned best achievable polynomial time construction.

-Saranurak and Wang~\cite{saranurak2019expander} (abbreviated as SW) devised a randomized recursive algorithm that computes a $(\phi, \log^3 n)$-expander decomposition in $O(m \log^4m/\phi)$ time.
-A core component of their algorithm is computing balanced cuts with low conductance and recursing on both sides of the cut.
-In order to find such a (balanced) cut, SW used a variation of the cut-matching game by R\"{a}cke et al.~\cite{racke2014computing} combined with an extension of the analysis of KRV.
-In this variation, the game graph $G_t = (V_t,E_t)$ may lose vertices (\ie, $V_{t+1} \subseteq V_t$) throughout the game and the objective of the game is to make $V_T$ a \emph{near expander} in $G_T$.
-Moreover, the result of each round does not consist of a perfect matching on $V_t$, but rather a partial matching.
-Given an algorithm that finds either a balanced cut with low conductance, or an unbalanced cut with low conductance, such that the larger side is a \emph{near expander}, SW proposed a recursive algorithm to compute an expander decomposition.
-If the cut is balanced, they run recursively on both sides, and if it is unbalanced, they use the fact that the large side is a \emph{near expander} and ``trim'' it by finding a large subset of this side which is an expander.
+One core component of this algorithm is a variation of the cut-matching game (inspired by R\"{a}cke et al.~\cite{racke2014computing}).
+In this variation, the game graph $G_t = (V_t,E_t)$ may lose vertices (\ie, $V_{t+1} \subseteq V_t$) throughout the game and the objective of the cut player is to make $V_T$ a \emph{near expander} in $G_T$ (see Definition \ref{def:expander-near-expander}).
+The result of each round does not consist of a perfect matching in $V_t$, but rather a subset to remove from $V_t$ and a matching of the remaining vertices.
+The game ends either with a balanced cut of low conductance, or with an unbalanced cut of low conductance, such that the larger side is a \emph{near expander}.
+This allows SW to avoid recurring on the large side of the cut.
+Indeed, if the cut is balanced, they run recursively on both sides, and if it is unbalanced, they use the fact that the large side is a \emph{near expander} and ``trim'' it by finding a large subset of this side which is an expander.
 Then, they run recursively on the smaller side combined with the ``trimmed'' vertices.
+SW's analysis of the new cut-matching game is based on the ideas and the potential function of KRV while carefully taking into account of the shrinkage of the game graph.